Madelene/100-days-of-code/log.md

 **Thoughts:**
 - I would like to properly learn Python.
 - Took a coding assessment, and found that I am "proficient" in HTML5

+### Day 49: February 16, 2018 Friday

+** Today's Progress**:
+- Created a hello world app using python 3 and Django

+**Thoughts:**
+- Continuing on this python journey, it is good to learn about Django and see things working!